Category:

 Awards

 In 2012, Robert Iger won the Ambassador of Humanity Award, and it was presented to him by Steven Spielberg.
-Additionally, he has won the Milestone Award from the Producer's Guild of America in 2014.
+Additionally, he won the Milestone Award from the Producer's Guild of America in 2014.
 In 2019, Iger was named Time magazine's "Businessperson of the Year."

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.